skrey/yellow-extensions/traffic/README.md

 ## How to create traffic analytics?

 The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
 It shows referring sites, popular content, search queries and error pages.
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days, location and file name.
-There's a spam filter to remove bots.
 See example below.

 This plugins analyses your web server logfiles, use [Piwik](https://github.com/datenstrom/yellow-plugins/tree/master/piwik) for more detailed web analytics.